rstatz/ble_gateway/README.md

 Once the server is running, the client can connect and setup communication.
 A Bluetooth handle is created for the message service on the server side and the client sends the message to this handle.

 ## Server
-On boot, the server first connects to the azure database.
+On boot, the server first connects to the Azure database.
 After connecting the server queries for the 'realtime' boolean and 'postrate' values from the data base.
 Realtime tells if the server should post messages immediately upon receiving them or on a timer.
 If realtime is disabled the server will create a post timer, store any messages it has received in a buffer, and post the messages in the buffer when the timer expires.
-Postrate describes the time in seconds between posting events.
+Postrate (post rate) describes the time in seconds between posting events.

 After connecting to the database the server listens for a connection from the client.
 After connecting, the server populates three handles:
 1. The GAP service: (Generic Access Protocol) Defines how bluetooth devices communicate